Ibrahim-Adnan-BJIT/Online-Book-Shop-With-React/README.md

 # frontend-training-java-batch
-This branch contains codes for event propagation, props drilling, mapping data through components.
+This branch contains codes for hooks, api calling with axios.

 Happy Coding!!